Emmacharleswilson/fab-fitness/README.md

 **Shopping Bag**
 - Shopping bag link in the navbar shows the correct value of the current bag session.
 - Correct products are shown in the shopping bag.
-- Adding items to the bag, and logging in after correctly retains the current bag.
+- Adding items to the bag, and logging in after correctly retaining the current bag.
 - Correct totals are shown.
-- Free delivery threshold correctly updates, shows correct values.
+- Free delivery threshold correctly updates and shows correct values.

 **Checkout**
 - Correct items are carried over from the shopping bag to the checkout page.